 For the finalists in the Women in Cleantech Challenge this meant 16-hour days, raising seed rounds virtually, refining their product market fit, and researching potential customers.

-In advance of their upcoming talk at MaRS Mornings, we spoke with the finalists about what has helped them navigate this tumultuous period.
+We spoke with the finalists about what has helped them navigate this tumultuous period.
 Here, Luna Yu of Genecis, Nivatha Balendra of Dispersa, Julie Angus of Open Ocean Robotics, Amanda Hall of Summit Nanotech, Alexandra Tavasoli of Solistra; and Evelyn Allen of Evercloak, share the hurdles they’ve faced and the silver linings they’ve found during COVID-19.

 Nivatha Balendra: Having to face a lab closure for more than two months, our team really had to think outside the box.
 We identified areas where we could develop further and that allowed us to make good use of the two months.
 In fact, we are accelerating our tech development right now because we prepared a lot during those two months.